 The vast majority of objects can be grouped:

 Everything else in PowerPoint can be part of a group, including other groups of objects that you have already grouped, pictures, images, charts, shapes, text boxes, vector graphics, etc.

 Regrouping (covered in detail below) re-establishes an ungrouped group, without having to reselect all of the objects and group them again.

 For example, if you ungroup a group of 32 different objects (a complicated graphic) so you can format some of the individual pieces.
 To reform the original group, you only need to select 1 of the 32 objects, select regroup and the entire group (including all 32 objects) will reform.

-To use the regroup command, you can right-click an object with your mouse, and in the grouping menu option select regroup (currently no keyboard shortcut exists).
+To use the regroup command, you can right-click an object with your mouse, and in the grouping menu option select regroup (Keyboard shortcut CTRL+SHIFT+J).

 Check out an example of when the regroup command can be lifesaving here.